andrasq/consistent-hash-js/Readme.md

 Todo
 ----

-- way to un-remove a node, ie add it back with its old control points
 - option to pass in the hash function to use
 - option to sort the new nodes before assigning control points